NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 * Each test case should include a comment that describes the condition being tested
 * Failure messages should identify what failed and what value was expected
+* Unique exit codes should be used where appropriate

 After adding the test file, update ``unit_tests/CMakeLists.txt`` so the test is included in the CMake build: